joshrowley/summit/README.md

 - Remember me functionality
 - Secure password hashing with bcrypt

-**Note**: Currently, user registration is restricted to a specific email address for controlled access.
+**Note**: Registration is restricted to the email address specified in the `AUTHORIZED_EMAIL` environment variable.
+If not set, it defaults to `authorized@example.com`.

 ## Project Structure